AtlanticMGH/snekOS/README.md

 ## Note

 This only runs in **legacy BIOS mode**.
-It cannot boot on real UEFI-only hardware without CSM — QEMU works because it emulates its own BIOS regardless of the host machine's firmware.
+It cannot boot on real UEFI-only hardware without CSM, QEMU works because it emulates its own BIOS regardless of the host machine's firmware.